-The technical report presents an assessment of airborne noise from train movements primarily for operations occurring outside of the tunnels.
+The technical report presents and assessment of airborne noise from train movements primarily for operations occurring outside of the tunnels.
 This is considered a reasonable approach.

-With regard to operational noise predictions, the NVIA has assessed the existing case and the future (2036) operations.
-The expected increase in rail traffic and the changes in track alignment have resulted in noise level increases at the eastern Portal of 4-11 dB as detailed in Table C.6 of the technical report, and exceeding the investigation thresholds.
+With regard to operational noise predications at the eastern portal, the NVIA has assessed the existing case and the future (2036) operations.
+The expected increase in rail traffic and the changes in track alignment have resulted in noise level increases of 4-11 dB as detailed in Table C.6 of the technical report.